signifier-jp/umlaut/README.md

 ```
   firstName: String
   middleName: String?
-  lastName: String  // This is a comment
+  lastName: String  // This is a comment in the schema source code
-  dob: DateTime
+  dob: DateTime {
+    @doc "This is a documentation comment in the dob field"
+  }
   age: Float
   friends: String[0..n]
 ```